USDA HARDINESS ZONES

 -1.1 to 4.4 degrees C

-Some plants from zones 6 - 9 may struggle in zone 9 summer conditions depending how dry it is.
-Plants such as apple and pear trees need a lot of water.
-Plants that grow well in zone 8 are from the above categories, aubergines, bananas, watermelon, olives.
+Some plants from zones 6 - 9 may struggle in zone 10 due to the hot and dry summer conditions.
+Apple and pear trees need a lot of water in zone 10 locations.
+Zone 9 undercover plants can do well outdoors, including aubergines, bananas, watermelon, olives.